-While getting speakers that offer surround sound would probably the one that springs to mind, an alternative in the form of sound bars has been gaining traction.
+While getting speakers that offer surround sound would probably be the one that springs to mind, an alternative in the form of soundbars has been gaining traction.
 But the question is why?
-What’s up with sound bars and why does everyone want it for their homes?
-Well, those questions will be better answered if you get to know sound bars a little better.
+What’s up with soundbars, and why does everyone want them for their homes?
+Well, those questions will be better answered if you get to know soundbars a little better.

 What Is A Sound Bar?

-A sound bar is a more compact alternative to a surround sound system.
+A soundbar is a more compact alternative to a surround sound system.
 It features practically the same effect in just a single sleek component that doesn’t take up much space.
 It’s a long and narrow speaker that has multiple drivers in order to replicate a surround sound system.
-Some kinds have wireless rear speakers or separate subwoofers that provide that extra bass sound.
-Sound bars with speakers that are arranged side by side give you a larger soundstage and there is a distinct separation of stereo.
+Some kinds have wireless rear speakers or separate subwoofers that provide that extra bass sound, while others, like the Bose Solo 5 and Sonos Beam stand alone.
+You can also buy a sony wireless subwoofer to go along with your soundbar for maximum effect.
+Soundbars with speakers that are arranged side by side give you a larger soundstage, and there is a distinct separation of stereo.
 A “surround” option is also available, which fires off the sounds both sideward and upward.
-Due to their sleek designs, sound bars typically fit in the space just below your television, which makes them even easier to connect to your TV.
+Due to their sleek designs, soundbars typically fit in the space just below your television, which makes them even easier to connect to your TV.

 - It can drastically improve the quality of your television’s audio

-- It unobtrusive and don’t take up much space, as compared to other sound systems which require you to have multiple speakers set up around your viewing area
+- It is unobtrusive and don’t take up much space, as compared to other sound systems, which require you to have multiple speakers set up around your viewing area

 - It can also be connected wirelessly, so it poses less risk for households that have babies or pets that can get to wires